MFA Program News

 and alumni.
 To share your own creative writing news, please submit this form.

 Caitlin Scarano (MFA, '14) was named winner of a 2023 Pacific Northwest Book Award.
-Of her collection The Necessity of Wildfire: Poems, the awards committee wrote: "These poems burn slowly but searing, as readers are lulled into a sense of comfort in the exploration of the minutiae of everyday life only to be suddenly startled into a higher clarity." … Split/Lip Press announced that it will publish Holy American Burnout, the debut essay collection from Sean Enfield (MFA, 21), in December 2023.
-Enfield's nonfiction "attempts to find connection through music and words as reclamation of labor, as community care, and as resistance to the many forces of white supremacy working against marginalized bodies," states Split/Lip Press.
+Of her collection The Necessity of Wildfire: Poems, the awards committee wrote: "These poems burn slowly but searing, as readers are lulled into a sense of comfort in the exploration of the minutiae of everyday life only to be suddenly startled into a higher clarity." … Split/Lip Press announced that it will publish Holy American Burnout, the debut essay collection from Sean Enfield (MFA, '21), in December 2023.
+Enfield's nonfiction "attempts to find connection through music and words as reclamation of labor, as community care, and as resistance to the many forces of white supremacy working against marginalized bodies," states Split/Lip Press.… Heather Aruffo (MFA, '19) was awarded the Oran Robert Perry Burke Prize in Nonfiction from The Southern Review for her essay “At the Women’s Only Handgun Class in Fairbanks, Alaska.”
+Aruffo also has work is forthcoming in Alaska Quarterly Review.

 Student & Faculty News